Argentina dealt setback by U.S. judge over Citigroup bond payments

 David Rees, emerging markets economist at Capital Economics Ltd in London, this month said processing the payments could have enabled Argentina to resume servicing some debt, and perhaps issue new dollar-denominated debt outside the United States.

-Argentina tried in February to sell $2 billion of dollar-denominated bonds through Deutsche Bank AG and JPMorgan Chase & Co.
+Argentina tried in February to sell $2 billion of dollar-denominated bonds through Deutsche Bank AG (DBKGn.DE) and JPMorgan Chase & Co (JPM.N).

 It scrapped that plan after Griesa demanded that the banks turn over documents related to the proposed sale, which had been the subject of a subpoena.